Alejoboga20/kindle-to-notion/README.md

 ## Usage

-Place your exported Kindle PDF in `input/`, then run the CLI in dev mode (auto-reloads on changes to `src/`):
+Place one or more exported Kindle PDFs in `input/`, then run the CLI in dev mode (auto-reloads on changes to `src/`):

 ```bash
 npm run dev